MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/install-failure-priviledge-not-assigned.md

 This error occurs for the following reasons:

 - The [access mode](/power-apps/developer/data-platform/reference/entities/systemuser#BKMK_AccessMode) of the user performing the import or installation is set to **Administrative** instead of [**Read-Write**](/power-platform/admin/create-users#create-a-read-write-user-account).
-Additionally, if a user doesn't have a valid Power Platform license, their access mode is **Administrative**.
+Users that don't have a valid Power Platform license will have a default access mode of **Administrative**.
 - The user doesn't have sufficient privileges to import the solution that includes all the components in the solution.

 ## Workaround